Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 What Are the Signs and Symptoms of Strattera Addiction?

-Although Strattera addiction is very rare, if someone becomes psychologically addicted to it, he or she may start to display some of the following behavioral signs:
+Strattera addiction is very rare.
+However, if someone becomes addicted, they may show some of these signs:

 - Visiting multiple doctors to get prescriptions for Strattera